EQT Corporation Congressional Trading

 Which members of Congress have traded EQT (EQT)?

-Recent and active filers of EQT (EQT) disclosures include Gilbert Cisneros, Ro Khanna, Ritchie John Torres.
+Recent and active filers of EQT (EQT) disclosures include Michael T. McCaul, Rohit Khanna, Thomas H. Kean.
 The full member-by-member trade list is on this page.

 Do Democrats or Republicans trade EQT (EQT) more?